Chris Aldridge.

 Mythology/Theology: To The Greeks, There Was A Difference

-The first mistake modern people make is thinking all religions are the same, and thus, they assume that the ancient Greeks had a "holy book" of religion and myth.
-This is utterly false.
+The first things to realize is that the ancient Greeks did not have a "holy book" of religion and myth.

 Not only was ancient Greece a collection of City States completely independent from one another in government and beliefs, but there was no law dictating how someone could view the Gods or what stories they could accept or not.